-Part A Instructions
+Parts A and B Instructions

 Each of the following problems presents a statement in English.
-Translate each of them into the language of symbolic logic, using the indicated capital letters to label each simple positive statement involved.
-(Please note that I did not come up with these statements, but they were taken from a common logic textbook with apparently some jingoistic presumptions.)
+Translate each of them into the language of symbolic logic, using the indicated capital letters to label each simple proposition involved.
+(Please note that I did not come up with these statements, but they were taken from a common textbook on logic with apparently some jingoistic presumptions.)